JoviMetzger/42Project-MiniRT/README.md

 }
 ```

-Make sure for your Phong reflection model that your base colour is calculated <br>
+⭕ Make sure for your Phong reflection model that your base colour is calculated <br>
 before you do diffuse and spectular light. <br>
 Else your texture *(Checkerboard)* won't have light and shadow. <br>

-We used Phong reflection model, because it was easier to visualize what was happening, <br>
-but you could also use Blinn-Phong reflection model. <br>

 ![Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model#/media/File:Phong_components_version_4.png)
 <br>